26 Fresh No-Cook Meals (and Desserts!) to Make on Repeat This Summer

 Shh...don’t tell the kids!
 This rich-tasting pudding gets its creaminess from ripe avocado.
 That means there's no constant stirring or monitoring needed, and the easy no-cook recipe is ready to satisfy your chocolate cravings in just 10 minutes.

 Take a dinner salad recipe on the road by tightly wrapping your fresh ingredients in a whole grain tortilla.
 Then, no fork is needed for you to devour the romaine lettuce, avocado, and crunchy cucumber mix.
 Layer in a few slices of roast beef to give this no-cook dinner recipe a filling boost of protein.

 Chilled Avocado Soup

 Thick and creamy with just a bit of pepper, this cool soup is tasty enough for you to serve all summer long.
 If you've been sticking to serving avocados on toast and as a salad topper, this is the kind of deliciousness you've been missing.

 Test Kitchen Tip: To make this easy no-cook summer recipe vegetarian, use vegetable broth instead of chicken broth.

 “I took this to a potluck and everyone asked for the recipe!
 Easy to make and a great summer dessert,” raves one BH&G home cook of this key lime pie-inspired icebox cake.
 For the crust, hit the “easy” button and line the no-cook summer recipe with crushed gingersnap cookies.

 Chopped Salad Taco

 If sweet corn and zucchini are burning a hole in your farmers market bag, it's time to whip up a batch of these veggie-filled tacos.
-Pinto beans serve as a delicious source of protein for this no-cook taco recipe.
-Don't let the simple ingredients fool you—these vegetarian tacos will impress even the most dedicated meat-eaters.
+Pinto beans serve as a delicious source of protein for this no-cook summer meal idea.
+Don't let the simple ingredients fool you, this vegetarian taco recipe will impress even the most dedicated meat-eaters.